 Support agents or live chat agents are individuals who deal with your customers directly.
 No matter how attractive your product range is, all of your efforts will go down the drain if your support team fails to respond to your customer’s queries in time.

-Many times, these agents are being told to read manuals and company policies on their own.
-As a result, these agents take more time in understanding customer’s needs.
+Many times, these agents are told to read manuals and company policies on their own.
+As a result, these agents take more time to understand customer’s needs.

-One of the best ways to avoid this issue is to arrange proper training for staff who’s responsible to handle customer queries.
+One of the best ways to avoid this issue is to arrange proper training for staff who are responsible for handling customer queries.
 It has to be an ongoing activity.
 Keep your team informed about your company policies, recent shipping and returns policies, and pricing strategies.

 2. Not Getting Everyone Involved In The Process